Content Repurposing is Dead. What a Modern Content Repurposing Tool Must Do.

 If your team does not treat repurposing like translation, you are not repurposing.
 You are recycling.

-What a modern content repurposing strategy looks like
+What a modern content repurposing tool workflow looks like

 A real system has inputs, processes, and outputs.
 Here is what that looks like in practice.